|Pvt. Charles G.

 In Japan, Charles was sent to Oeyama POW Camp.
 The POWs worked at the Hachidate Branch Nickel Refinery which manufactured corrugated metal.
 They also were marched nearly six miles and worked in a nickel mine.
 In early 1945, the POWs began to be used as stevedores at the docks at Miyazu.

 Charles was returned to the Philippines for medical treatment.
-On September 20th, he arrived in San Francisco and sent to Letterman General Hospital.
+Charles was flown to Hawaii by the Air Transport Command to Hawaii.
+On September 20th, he landed at Hamilton Airfield north of San Francisco and was sent to Letterman General Hospital.
 He was also promoted to the rank of sergeant.
 On September 24th, he gave testimony in an affidavit against Capt.
 Kazuki.
 He was then sent to Fletcher General Hospital in Cambridge, Ohio.

 Charles returned home to Ohio and visited his family in October 1945.
 He was discharged from the army on May 13, 1946, and married Mildred Fladt on February 14, 1947.